Things to do in Canton, OH

 MAPS Air Museum (16.5 miles) - Located at the Akron-Canton Airport, the MAPS Air museum educates visitors about the history of aviation and its impact upon society.
 With a permanent collection of vintage military and significant civilian aircraft, it is currently restoring some of the world's greatest military aircraft, and hangaring privately owned warbirds The facility houses a theatre, a display area, the Louise Timken Aviation Research Library, the museum store, and the aircraft restoration facility.

-Pro Football Hall of Fame (24 miles) - Honoring the great players of the professional football world since 1920, the Pro Football Hall of Fame has welcomed more then seven million fans since its opening in September, 1963.
+Pro Football Hall of Fame (24 miles) - One of the most famous things to do in Canton, OH!
+Honoring the great players of the professional football world since 1920, the Pro Football Hall of Fame has welcomed more then seven million fans since its opening in September, 1963.
 With the completion of the $9.2 million expansion in 1995, all eyes are now turned on the GameDay Stadium, where pro football action is presented in a turntable theater featuring a 20'x42' Cinemascope screen!

 Sluggers & Putters (22.1 miles) - Fun for the whole family, Sluggers & Putters offers an array of outdoor activities.
 From indy and stock karts, bumperboats, miniature golf and a driving range to a cool rock climbing wall, mini hoops, arcade and ice cream shop, it offers hours of exhilarating entertainment.